petergridge/Irrigation-V5/readme_new.md

 The custom card is installed with the component.
 <img width="656" alt="image" src="https://github.com/user-attachments/assets/4f62ed90-6a51-46f1-983d-ca5ce3423baa">

-The card can be set to display one or more zones to support flexibility
+- You can choose to display each zone or the program data in a standalone card.
+Particularly useful if you have a many zones and want to control the look and feel of the dashboard.
-- The program selection will list only Irrigation Controller entities
+- The program selection will list only Irrigation Controller entities.
-- If no zones are selected all zones will be displayed in the card
+- If no zones are selected only the Program will be displayed, use CTRL-CLICK to select multiple zones.
-- The show program option show/hides the program component of the card
+- The show program option shows or hides the program component of the card.

 # Features[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)